The Queensland Floods Practitioner Advice Line on Mental Health

 Resources for download:

-- For practitioners and other helpers: Practitioner Tips for providing practical and emotional support
+- Practitioner Tips for providing practical and emotional support

 Please note: Phoenix Australia does not provide direct clinical care.

 If you are a member of the community directly affected by the Queensland floods, and require counselling and support, please visit the NQ Connect website or call them on 1300 059 625.

 If you are in an emergency, or at immediate risk of harm to yourself or others call 000, Lifeline 13 11 14, Suicide Call Back Service 1300 659 467, or Kids Helpline 1800 551 800.